logo

 What should I do before I reset my iPhone?

-Before you restore your iPhone to its factory settings, there are 5 important steps to take to make sure you don't lose your existing data.
+Before you factory reset your iPhone, there are a few important steps to take to make sure you don't lose your existing data for good.

 1. Back up your data to iCloud or a different secure location